brennazavar/React-Calculator/README.md

 # React + Vite + Tailwind

-Basic calculator to practice using React and familiarize with Tailwind
+Basic calculator modeled after iPhone calculator to practice using React and familiarize with Tailwind